mickaelvieira/CollectionNextJson/README.md

 ## Documentation

-CollectionNextJson is an extension of [JsonCollecion](https://github.com/mickaelvieira/JsonCollection).
+CollectionNextJson is an extension of [JsonCollecion](https://github.com/mickaelvieira/CollectionJson).
-You will therefore find more information in the JsonCollection [documentation](https://github.com/mickaelvieira/JsonCollection/blob/master/README.md#documentation).
+You will therefore find more information in the CollectionJson [documentation](https://github.com/mickaelvieira/CollectionJson/blob/master/README.md#documentation).

 ### New Entities